DerekPascarella/VMU-Disc-Builder/README.md

 └── vmu_disc_builder.exe
 ```

 Place VMI/VMS file pairs in the `save_files` folder.
-Note that nested subfolders is fully supported, and in fact encouraged when dealing with a large collection of saves where duplicate file names may be used.
+Note that nested subfolders are fully supported, and in fact encouraged when dealing with a large collection of saves where duplicate file names may be used.

 Once all desired save files have been copied, launch the `vmu_disc_builder.exe` application.
 It will process all valid VMI/VMS pairs in the `save_files` folder and produce status updates throughout the build process.